grpc/grpc.io/content/what/core.md

 ---
-layout: guides
-title: gRPC Concepts
+title: Core concepts, architecture and lifecycle
+short: Core concepts
-description: |-
+description: >
   An introduction to key gRPC concepts, with an overview of gRPC architecture and RPC life cycle.
+weight: 20
 ---

 Not familiar with gRPC?
 First read [What is gRPC?](/docs/guides).
 For